COVID-19 pandemic in Sri Lanka: Minuwangoda and Divulapitiya cluster

 On 4 October 2020, a 39-year-old woman employed in an apparel manufacturing facility in Gampaha tested positive for COVID-19.
 It was revealed that she was working in the Brandix garment factory in Minuwangoda.
 45 of her close contacts were quarantined.
 Subsequently, a police curfew assisted by the army was imposed on Minuwangoda and Divulapitya.
 On 4 October, the total number of new infections rose to 101 due to the number of infections reported from the Minuwangoda apparel factory.
 On the same day, the Ministry of Education announced that it was considering to hold or postpone the Scholarship Examination and the GCE.
 Advanced Level examinations scheduled to start on 11 and 12 October, respectively.
 PCR tests were conducted on over 2,000 employees of the garment factory.
-On 5 October over 1,300 students and teachers of the Sri Guanawasa Maha Vidyalaya in Divulapiya were quarantined.
 On 6 October, Sri Lankan Army Commander Lt.
 General Shavendra Silva stated at a press conference that the total number of cases from the Brandix cluster reached 706.
 In the Gampaha district, 11 police areas were put under curfew after 100 cases were reported.
 On 7 October, new reports stated that 1026 garment factory workers tested positive for the virus.
 One COVID-19 patient was found in another Brandix garment factory in Welisara.
 On the same day, the Ministry of Education announced that the Scholarship and Advanced Level would not be postponed.
 On 8 October the government said that the total number of confirmed cases rose to 4,469 (Minuwangoda garment factory cluster number of cases up to 1,044).
 New COVID-19 cases were reported in 16 districts on 8 October.
 On 9 October, the Government Information Department said that the Minuwangoda cluster increased to 1,053 cases.
 On 10 October, the number of total cases on the island reached 4,626.
 On 11 October 2020, 1,307 total COVID-19 cases were reported from the Minuwangoda and Divulapitya cluster.
 49 garment employees tested positive for COVID-19 on 13 October.
 Silva said 85% of the families of Brandix garment factory employees tested positive for the virus.
 They moved to 96 quarantine facilities with more than 10,000 people undergoing the quarantine process.
 On 17 October, Gampha District allowed the purchase of groceries and medicine for a few hours.